 Parameter Explanation

 Settings

 No. No. of the iSpin sensor, 100 are possible

 Offline Values

-e Offline values area are used to define the values to be assumed by the sensor does not respond.
+The parameters of the Offline values area are used to define the values to be assumed by the SMU in cases when a sensor does not respond.

 Temperature Input in °C, default 20 °C

 Wind speed Input in m/s, default 0 m/s

 Rotor speed Input in 1/min, default 3 1/min

 Yaw angle Angle between rotor axis and wind direction

 Input in °, default 0°

 Communication

-IP address In contrast to the other sensors, which are equipped with RS485 interfaces, the iSpin sensors only have an Ethernet interface.
+IP address In contrast to the other sensors, which are equipped with RS485 interfa- ces, the iSpin sensors only have an Ethernet interface.
 Instead of the connection via interface connectors, the IP address and port are specified directly at the iSpin sensor.

 4 numbers, separated by a period, example: 192.0.2.42

 Port see above

 number from 1 to 65535

 Bus address Address of the sensors on the RS485 bus

 0, 1, 2 etc.

 Timeout Specifies the length of time that the master unit waits for a response from the sensor before it sends a request to the next sensor.
-This prevents a situation where if one sensor fails none of the other sensors are sent a request as only one sensor request can be executed at a time.
+This prevents a si- tuation where if one sensor fails none of the other sensors are sent a request as only one sensor request can be executed at a time.

 Input in milliseconds, default 1000 ms

 Delay Set here how often the master should send requests.

 Input in milliseconds, default 1000 ms

 Comment Enter any characters

 Parameter Explanation

+----------- --- -- -- -- --

-For the sake of clarity, enter here the location of the hygro-thermo sensor (the WTG on which it is installed).
+Location For the sake of clarity, enter here the location of the hygro-thermo sensor (the WTG on which it is installed).

 Enter any characters